Girls' Frontline 2: Exilium: Narrative

-Following Groza's mission debriefing, the team is interrupted by Sextans arriving in pursuit of the Elmo MBV along with a group of Paradeus members; Sextans reveals extensive damage across her body frame, and seemingly has no recollection of her past.
+While in pursuit of the Elmo MBV, Sextans reveals extensive damage across her body frame, and seemingly has no recollection of her past.
 Lenna contacts the Commander with a sitrep update, and calls upon Dandelion to assist the team, who then infiltrates the Elmo MBV's systems.
-After Sextans is subdued by the team, Lenna informs the Commander of Kalina's request to transfer Helena to Non-Military Forces Administration personnel situated in Lviv, in addition to the request of Squad 404, former Griffin subordinates of the Commander, for combat assistance, culminating in the decision to split the Elmo MBV's team up so that Groza can keep watch over Sextans.
+After Sextans is subdued by the team, Lenna informs the Commander of Kalina's request to transfer Helena to NOMFA personnel situated in Lviv, culminating in the decision to split the Elmo MBV's team up so that Groza can keep watch over Sextans.
 Dandelion hijacks a Dinergate robot body in order to accompany the Commander, Helena and Colphne to Lviv, and while en route via aerial drone, Helena falls ill again, causing her autonomous defence system to damage the drone; the aircraft loses flight stability, and Helena is ejected.
-At the same time, a firefight between PMC units and a large-scale ELID is occurring concurrently in the distance.
-The drone makes an emergency landing, and the group is quickly surrounded by approaching PMC hostiles, however the large ELID suddenly charges towards the Commander's party, crashing into the building where they've garrisoned.
-Upon regaining consciousness, the Commander is met with Helena digging them out of the rubble by hand.
-Along with Dandelion, the group make their way into the nearby underground tunnel for refuge, only to discover a Paradeus human experimentation facility.
+The drone makes an emergency landing, and the group is quickly surrounded by approaching PMC hostiles, however a large ELID suddenly charges towards the Commander's party, crashing into the building where they've garrisoned.
+The Commander's group make their way into the nearby underground tunnel for refuge, only to discover a Paradeus human experimentation facility.